malloc47/malloc47.github.com/_posts/2012-05-10-beating-interview-problems-to-death-with-parallel-haskell.md

 parallelRLE n s = foldl rleReduce [] $ (parMap rdeepseq) rleMap $ chunkn n s
 {% endhighlight %}

-But, unfortunately, the bookkeeping and garbage collecting overwhelm the problem very quickly.
-I grabbed a few multi-megabyte text files (some with more redundancy than others) and tried it out, and no amount of coaxing could make the parallelized version do any better.
-While we could have written an RLE in plain `C` without much more trouble and not have encountered such performance obstacles, you simply cannot parallelize C by swapping in a `parMap` either (see [this][7]).
+But, unfortunately, the bookkeeping and garbage collection overwhelm the problem very quickly.
+I grabbed a few multi-megabyte text files (some with more redundancy than others) to trt it out, and no amount of coaxing could make the parallelized version do any better.
+While we could have written our `RLE` algorithm in plain `C` without much more trouble and not have encountered such performance obstacles, you simply cannot parallelize C by swapping in a `parMap` either (see [this][7]).
 So, we have to deep-dive into some `Haskell` optimization to get a performant version.